CCT-M | Modular cylindrically-conical tanks (modular beer fermentors)

 The basic tank is a pressure vessel made of stainless steel AISI 304, according to the standards applicable to food production, with a smooth inner surface (surface roughness 2B / 2J is chosen by the customer).
 The basic tank consists of a cylindrical body, conical bottom, arched top bottom, legs and several armatures for connection of the optional accessories.
 We produce them in these versions:

 - Non-pressure tank – maximum achievable overpressure 0.5 bar – suitable only for the main fermentation process (beer, cider, wine) and for production of low-pressure beverages (must, wine)

-- Pressure tank – maximum available pressure of 3.0 bar – suitable for main fermentation of all carbonizated alcoholic beverages like beer or cider, fermentation and maturation under pressure, carbonization, flotation, finishing and isobaric bottling of beverages into sale packages like glass bottles, PET bottles, steel kegs.
+- Pressure tank – maximum available pressure of 3.0 bar – suitable for main fermentation of all carbonizated alcoholic beverages like beer or cider but also for all isobaric operations (under pressure) like the secondary fermentation and maturation under pressure, carbonization, flotation, flavoring, filtering, pasteurization, finishing and isobaric bottling of beverages into sale packages (glass bottles, PET bottles, steel kegs, aluminium cans etc.)